simongottschlag/opa-bundle-api/README.md

 Directory: [`pkg/rule`](pkg/rule)

-- Contains the repository (`database`) for all the rules that are injected into the bundle
+- Contains the rule client for all the dynamic rules that are injected into the bundle
 - Here is the logic around adding new rules, showing them etcetera

 #### pkg/util